nhnasem/konok-blog-vite/README.md

 But when the page reloads, the admin can't see the edit post button in the `SinglePostPage` and the `Add new post` link in the navbar disappears.

+If I type the url `localhost:5173/add-new-post` and enter, the admin can again view the `Add new post` link in the navbar and edit post button in the `SinglePostPage`.